 - Folic acid

-Juice Plus+ products being from whole foods use a Nutrition Panel rather than an Ingredient Panel.
+Juice Plus+ products being from whole foods, use a Nutrition Panel rather than an Ingredient Panel.
 As such, only the macronutrients, Vitamins, and Minerals are listed.
-Other ingredients are listed separately with no indication of the dosage or amount of each ingredient.
+Other ingredients are listed separately, with no indication of the dosage or amount of each ingredient.

-Benefits of Juice Plus Products
+Juice Plus Benefits

 The number one benefit of Juice Plus+ products is that they bridge the gap between what you should eat and what you do eat.
 Other benefits include: